Brexit: All you need to know about the UK leaving the EU

 How did the snap election change things?

-Theresa May surprised everyone after the 2017 Easter Bank Holiday by calling an election for 8 June (it had been due in 2020).
+Theresa May surprised almost everyone after the 2017 Easter Bank Holiday by calling an election for 8 June (it had been due in 2020).
 She said she wanted to strengthen her hand in Brexit negotiations with European leaders.
 She said Labour, the SNP and other opposition parties - and members of the House of Lords - would try to block and frustrate her strategy.
 However Mrs May did not increase her party's seats in the Commons and she ended up weakened, having to rely on support from the 10 MPs from Northern Ireland's Democratic Unionist Party.
 You can get more detail on the 2017 election here.

 What has happened to the UK economy since the Brexit vote?